harshalna1du/bill-concierge-utilities/project-summary/harshal-utilities-summary.md

-# Baseline 1: Initial Project Setup & API Server
+# Baseline 2: Multi-File API & Library Refinement

-This document summarizes the state of the `harshal-utilities` project at the completion of the initial setup.
-The project is a functional Node.js backend service for interacting with the Google Gemini API.
+This document summarizes the state of the `harshal-utilities` project after being upgraded to support multi-file analysis.
+The project serves as a robust, reusable, and independently distributable service for interacting with the Google Gemini API.

 ---

 ### Key Components

 1.  **Express API Server (`server/server.js`)**
-    *   A clean Express.js server that exposes the Gemini client's functionality through a REST API.
+    *   A clean Express.js server that exposes the `GeminiApiClient`'s functionality through a REST API.
     *   Features two primary endpoints:
         *   `/api/chat`: For text-only conversations.
-        *   `/api/chat-with-file`: For multimodal interactions involving file uploads.
+        *   `/api/chat-with-files`: For multimodal interactions involving one or more file uploads.
+    *   The `/api/chat-with-files` endpoint now accepts an array of files, allowing for more complex, multi-document analysis in a single request.
     *   Includes a centralized error handler, robust input validation, and is configured to serve static files from a `public` directory for a future UI.

 2.  **Gemini API Client (`gemini/geminiApi.js`)**
     *   The core of the project is a reusable `GeminiApiClient` class.
     *   It handles the complexities of authenticating with Google Cloud (using Application Default Credentials) and constructing requests.
+    *   The `sendMessageWithFile` method has been upgraded to `sendMessageWithFiles`, which now accepts an array of file objects (`{ buffer, mimetype }`).
+This is a key enhancement that enables consumers like `harshal-agent` to conduct context-aware conversations across multiple documents.
     *   Features excellent, detailed error handling with a custom `GeminiApiError` class to manage API-specific issues like safety blocks or empty responses.

 3.  **Configuration & Logging**